Jalapeno Jelly

 Instructions

-• Pour the peppers into a large pot.
-Stir in the apple cider vinegar.
-Bring to a boil.
-Reduce the heat and simmer 15 minutes.
+• Pour the pepper mixture into a large pot.
+Stir in the apple cider vinegar and bring to a boil over medium heat.
+Reduce to low and simmer for 15 minutes to soften and develop flavor.

 Notes